d1b1/liesl-trimnell/index.md

 <h2 class="display-6 text-center mb-4">My Process</h2>

 <p class="fs-5 text-body-secondary">
-        I have been a hostess for over twelve years, and see and worked in countless AirBnb units.
-I have loved my experiences as a hostess.
+        I have been a host for over twelve years, and see and worked in countless AirBnb units.
+I have loved my experiences as a host.
 It might not be for everyone, but I believe with a little help, anyone can be a super host, and offer a wonderful experience to their guests.
 </p>